ravisheth/mapsseq/README.md

 - Ensure that droplets are intact after cycling.
 It is recommended to remove 1uL of droplets from 1 tube per sample type and observe co-encapsulation statistics.
 - Remove as much of EA/oil underneath tube and mineral oil above tube.
 - Add 50uL of 20% PFO in HFE75000 to the droplet phase.
 Vortex for 5s, and centrifuge down on a microfuge.
-- Extract as much of the aqueous phase as possible (40uL should be achievable)
+- Extract as much of the aqueous phase as possible (40uL should be achievable) and pass through spin column (Costar 0.45um) in Lo Bind tube.
+Save spin column.
-- Perform a ExoI digestion by adding 2uL of ExoI enzyme.
-Incubate at 37C for 30min.
+- Incubate at 37C for 30min.
-- Perform a 0.8X AmpureXP clean up by adding 32uL of AmpureXP, and follow regular protocol with 80% EtOH washes.
+- Perform a 1X AmpureXP clean up by adding 90uL of AmpureXP, and follow regular protocol with 80% EtOH washes.
 Resuspend in 22uL of 10mM Tris-HCl pH 8.0, and save 20uL.

 ##### Indexing PCR
 - Setup up following reaction: 10uL first round PCR product, 2uL forward index primer (10uM), 2uL reverse index primer (10um), 6uL water, 20uL NEB Next Q5 2x Master Mix and SYBR green (0.1x final concentration).